 In this version, either the red or the blue band would be the "heavy" resistance.

-If anyone has the exact same resistance bands as the bands photographed in room 1136, or you think the band is of another brand, please let me know.
+If anyone has the exact same brand of the exercise bands photographed in room 1136, please let me know.

 Now, going back to my question from earlier, What shoulder injury was Vicky referring to?
 Did Chris injure his shoulder again in 2016, the same year she claims that he relapsed, or was it the same shoulder injury Chris sustained from 2013?

 Referring back to the two articles I linked above, Chris Cornell postpones Delaware show do to injury & Chris Cornell cancels remainder of tour due to injury, Chris strained his shoulder in 2013 and cancelled 3 shows of his Song Book tour of 2013 in order to rest!
 Whether or not Chris took painkillers in 2013 to relieve shoulder pain I can't say.
 However, due to Chris's committed sobriety from 2003, I strongly doubt he took any painkillers.

 From what I've gathered, Chris's possession of resistance bands for the possibility to aid in physical therapy for his strained shoulder makes sense.
 Chris's strained shoulder was reported to be severe in 2013, and perhaps the injury carried on mildly for three years.
 Healing times for physical injuries vary from the amount of physical activity one engages in.

 The year of 2015 was the debut and discontinuation of the 3 bands present in Chris's hotel room on the night of May,17th/2017.
 With that, Vicky referred back to 2013 of Chris's shoulder injury and allegedly, Vicky mentioning Chris's strained shoulder of 2013 would serve as a legitimate reason as to why Chris "would be back" on drugs!
 "Benzodiazepine" as an aid for sleep and relief of pain was evidently misinterpreted in Variety.